simonmysun/ell/docs/Configuration.md

   - `TO_TTY`: Force ell to output with syntax highlighting and pagination or not.
   - Styling related variables can be found in [Styling](Styling.md).

-The following variables can be set in the command line arguments:
+The following can be set in the command line arguments:

-  -h, --help: show this help
+- `-h, --help`: show this help and exit.
+- `-V, --version`: show the version and exit.
 - `-l, --log-level`: `ELL_LOG_LEVEL`
 - `-m, --model`: `ELL_LLM_MODEL`
 - `-T, --template-path`: `ELL_TEMPLATE_PATH`